 QUALITY INDICATOR: Toilets Not observed Yes No 1 Does the service provider ensure that male and female custodies have access to toileting and washing facilities, offering adequate privacy, enabling them to maintain a reasonable standard of personal cleanliness and hygiene?
 X 2 Is there disabled access to toilets?
 X 3 Are soap, toilet paper and hand towels available?
 X 4 Are personal hygiene products readily available, if not are signs providing information on how to access such products displayed?
-5 Are proper disposal arrangements for sanitary items available.
-Where possible is there a female CCU member of staff available to deal with such requests? х In summary, do all custodies have access to suitable toileting facilities on request? x Free text Pasammandations/Advisarias/Cood Prostics Recommendations/Advisories/Good Practice
+X 5 Are proper disposal arrangements for sanitary items available.
+Where possible is there a female CCU member of staff available to deal with such requests?
+X In summary, do all custodies have access to suitable toileting facilities on request?
+X Free text Recommendations/Advisories/Good Practice

-QUALITY INDICATOR: Meals Not observed Yes No 1 Is there a range of good quality nutritional food x available that meets the needs of those with special dietary requirements, including those arising from cultural or religious beliefs?
-2 Are hot drinks (tea and coffee) provided on arrival X at the CCU and at each mealtime whilst within the court custody suites?
-3 Do custodies have access to water at least every X 2.5 hours or on request, and is this recorded on 4 the PER or the IT system?
-Are meals provided to any custody in court or in v 4 transit during the afternoon who are considered X likely to be returned to prison after 17:00?
-5 When the service provider requires to provide a X lunch and an evening meal, is one of them hot? ^ 6 Is the provision for hand washing/sanitation х provided immediately prior to mealtimes?
-7 Are food hygiene rules respected and observed? х 8 Is food properly cooked and staff in charge of Х handling food trained in food hygiene and is equipment clean?
-In summary, are all meals provided to custodies well presented, nutritious, varied, conform to dietary, religious, cultural or medical requirements and are served at the appropriate temperature? Х Free text Some of the Quality Indicators were not observed as in the CCU, however sandwiches were provided for t the vehicle base.
-CCU staff were able to comfortably talk through prod esses with the inspectors.
+QUALITY INDICATOR: Meals Not observed Yes No 1 Is there a range of good quality nutritional food available that meets the needs of those with special dietary requirements, including those arising from cultural or religious beliefs? observed .
+X 2 Are hot drinks (tea and coffee) provided on arrival at the CCU and at each mealtime whilst within the court custody suites?
+X 3 Do custodies have access to water at least every 2.5 hours or on request, and is this recorded on the PER or the IT system?
+X 4 Are meals provided to any custody in court or in transit during the afternoon who are considered likely to be returned to prison after 17:00?
+X 5 When the service provider requires to provide a lunch and an evening meal, is one of them hot?
+X 6 Is the provision for hand washing/sanitation provided immediately prior to mealtimes?
+X 7 Are food hygiene rules respected and observed? Х 8 Is food properly cooked and staff in charge of handling food trained in food hygiene and is equipment clean?
+X In summary, are all meals provided to custodies well presented, nutritious, varied, conform to dietary, religious, cultural or medical requirements and are served at the appropriate temperature?
+X Free text • No CCU staff are trained in food handling or food hygiene but the food provided is sealed and packaged and is therefore prevented from being contaminated until opened by the user.
 Recommendations/Advisories/Good Practice